aws-neuron/aws-neuron-sdk/release-notes/tensorflow-neuron/tensorflow-neuron.rst

 .. _tf-known-issues-and-limitations:

-Known Issues and Limitations - updated 07/02/2021
+Known Issues and Limitations - updated 08/12/2021
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+- Support on serialized TensorFlow 2.x custom operators is currently limited.
+Serializing some operators registered from tensorflow-text through `TensorFlow Hub <https://tfhub.dev/>`_ is going to cause failure in tensorflow.neuron.trace.

 -  Issue: When compiling large models, user might run out of memory and encounter this fatal error.